To build a better financial future, start by looking at what you’re spending money on today.

 At the heart of it, a budget is a plan for spending your money, says Chris Bailey, productivity consultant and author of “The Productivity Project” and “Hyperfocus.”

-It sets parameters for what you’ll do with money coming in.
-Over time, tracking where your money goes, and whether you’re holding to that plan, can help you keep yourself accountable.
+It sets parameters for what you’ll do with money coming into your bank account.
+Over time, tracking where your money goes, and whether you’re holding to that plan, can help you keep yourself accountable, especially if you have variable expenses.
 You may even be surprised by your spending and saving habits.

 “Whether it’s focusing better, whether it’s managing our time, or whether it’s managing how we spend our money, bringing awareness to our behavior is the key,” says Bailey.
 “We so often do things on autopilot.”

 Creating a personal budget will look different for everyone.
-Some people use software or an app, like Mint.com or YouNeedABudget.com.
-Others use an envelope system that divides cash for each monthly spending categories into separate envelopes—so when the “dining out” money is gone, you’re done.
+Some people use software to create a budget spreadsheet, or an app, like Mint.com or YouNeedABudget.com.
+Others use an envelope system that divides cash for each monthly spending categories into separate envelopes — so when the “dining out” money is gone, you’re done.

 The “right” way to budget is whatever method you can stick with.